cdcrabtree/emailaudits/README.md

-# audit_studies
+# emailaudits
-Code snippets to help conduct audit studies
+Code snippets and other materials to help conduct email audit studies.